Introduction to the new MSME economy

 • Support ideas outside of the conventional banking system for MSME finance.

-• To successfully involve MSMEs in development objectives, the business must be established.
+• To successfully involve MSMEs in social development objectives, the business must be established.

 Recommendations